MuhammadDanyal-QuantumObsessed/Repetition-Code-QEC/README.md

 ---

-## Tools and Libraries Used
+## Tools & Libraries Used

 ### Stim
-[Stim](https://github.com/quantumlib/Stim) is an open-source, high-performance simulator for **stabilizer circuits** (the type of circuit used in most QEC codes), created by Craig Gidney at Google Quantum AI.
+Stim is an open-source, high-performance simulator for **stabilizer circuits** (the type of circuit used in most QEC codes), created by Craig Gidney at Google Quantum AI.
 According to its official paper, Stim can analyze a circuit with 20,000 qubits and 8 million gates in about 15 seconds, and then sample results at a rate of about 1,000 shots per second.
 It is one of the open-source tools Google Quantum AI builds and shares publicly to simulate quantum circuits and develop error correction techniques.

 In this project, Stim is used to:
 - Build the repetition code circuit.